This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Whether cooking ground, chops, ribs, loins or roasts, you should always prepare an acid marinade for your fresh pork.
-This could be as simple as a 12–24 hour soak in vinegar and water (2:1), plus some sea salt, or it could be a more elaborate marinade with seasonings and spices to make dinner extra special.
-If you have a thick piece of meat or a roast, be sure to score it so the marinade can penetrate deep within.
+Whether cooking chops, ribs, loins or roasts, marinating in an acidic brine can make any pork dish more tender and delicious.
+Your marinade could be as simple as a 12–24 hour soak in vinegar and water (2:1), plus some sea salt, or it could be a more elaborate marinade with seasonings and spices to make dinner extra special.
+(If you have a thick piece of meat or a roast, be sure to score or puncture it so the marinade can penetrate deep within.)

 Equipment